gatsbyjs/themes/packages/gatsby-theme-ui-preset/README.md

   The Gatsby Theme UI Preset
 </h1>

 A Theme UI preset that contains the configuration used in other official Gatsby themes, e.g. `gatsby-theme-blog`.
+Styled with Gatsby's brand colors.

 ## Installation